Archives West Finding Aid

 2: Major Works

-Some short fiction and essays are also included in this sub-series, but only works that are included in short story and essay collections.
-Drafts of stories that were published in short story collections like Gallatin Canyon or Cloudbursts have been included in this series, unless the drafts were specifically intended for publication elsewhere like in a magazine or literary journal.
+Some short fiction and essays are also included in this sub-series but only works that have been published in McGuane's short story and essay collections.
+These works include his essay collections like An Outside Chance and The Longest Silence and short story collections like To Skin A Cat, Gallatin Canyon, and Cloudbursts .
+Drafts of stories and essays included in these collected works are represented in this series, unless they were specifically intended for publication elsewhere, in a magazine or literary journal.

 |